The Mozilla Developer Network (MDN) is an evolving learning platform for Web technologies and the software that powers the Web, including:

 Some older content was made available under a license other than the licenses noted above; these are indicated at the bottom of each page by way of an Alternate License Block.

-Note: No new pages may be created using alternate licenses.
+Important: No new pages may be created using alternate licenses.

 Copyright for contributed materials remains with the author unless the author assigns it to someone else.